cockpit-project/cockpit/doc/protocol.md

 following options can be specified:

  * "directory": The directory to spawn the process in.
+ * "error": If "spawn" is set, and "error" is set to "output", then stderr is included in the payload data.
+If "pty" is set then stderr is always included.
  * "environ": This is the environment for the new spawned process.
 If unset, then the environment is inherited from the cockpit-bridge.
  * "pty": Execute the command as a terminal pty.